Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 - Shortness of breath (dyspnea), initially while exercising and eventually while at rest

-Your heart has two upper chambers (atria) and two lower chambers (ventricles).
-Each time blood passes through your heart, the lower right chamber (right ventricle) pumps blood to your lungs through a large blood vessel (pulmonary artery).
+The typical heart has two upper chambers (atria) and two lower chambers (ventricles).
+Each time blood passes through the heart, the lower right chamber (right ventricle) pumps blood to the lungs through a large blood vessel (pulmonary artery).

 Pulmonary hypertension is classified into five groups, depending on the cause.